flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/overview.md

 ---
-title: A32NX Beginner Guide - Overview
+title: A380X Beginner Guide - Overview
-description: The A32NX Beginner Guide teaches users how to operate and fly the FlyByWire A32NX aircraft.
+description: The A380X Beginner Guide teaches users how to operate and fly the FlyByWire A380X aircraft.
 ---

 <link rel="stylesheet" href="../../../stylesheets/toc-tables.css">

-<p style="color:yellow; font-size:24px;">TODO: Re-write the bg for A380X</p>

 # Overview

-Welcome to the A32NX Beginner's Guide.
+Welcome to the A380X Beginner's Guide.
 Although this guide is tailored towards beginners, each topic below may even serve as reminders of proper procedure at different stages of flight for veteran sim pilots.

-Each page was reviewed by an A320 type rated pilot and provides accurate information to aircraft operation.
+Each page was reviewed by an A380 type rated pilot and provides accurate information to aircraft operation.

 !!! warning "Disclaimer"
     <p style="color:coral;">This is for simulation purposes only.</p>